 Richmond is located close to the CBD, and offers great opportunities for business people to hire meeting rooms in this highly convenient location for slightly lower prices.
 It also provides great public transport possibilities, as it is just a short hop from the Central Business District.
 Prices for hiring a meeting room, conference room or a boardroom in this area range from $40 to $300 per hour.
 (All data according to Tagvenue.com)

-What should be included in the meeting room?
+What should be included in the meeting room in Melbourne?

 Air conditioning.
 A room full of people can get stuffy fairly quickly.
 And when it is hot outside - it gets even worse.
 Sometimes a small window may not be enough to keep everyone comfortable.
 A safe solution would be to hire a meeting room that has air conditioning included.
 It is much easier to work at a pleasing temperature, isn’t it?

 Presentation facilities.
 You need equipment suitable for showing important presentations, information and figures.
 No matter how well and how sensibly you speak, you will not appear professional without this.
-Often, meeting rooms include flat screen TVs, projectors and white boards.
-However, we always recommend confirming the offer before booking and also checking the reviews.
-Former customers generally provide feedback regarding the quality of equipment.
+Often, meeting rooms in Melbourne include flat screen TVs, projectors and white boards.
+However, we always recommend confirming the offer before booking and checking the reviews.
+Former customers generally provide feedback regarding the quality of

 Wi-Fi connection.
 One of the worst things that can happen during a conference or any other business meeting is either that an internet connection is too slow to show any video on the internet or that the signal is constantly disrupted.
 With such problems your meeting can easily overrun and nobody really wants that.
-Always check the signal before the meeting begins just in case.
+Always check the signal before the meeting begins, just in case.
 If it’s not working, ask if other boardrooms or conference rooms are available.

 Always remember to face the light source so that everyone can see you clearly.
 By sitting with your back to a window or other light source, you can get a harsh shadow effect that has a negative impact on the quality of the video call.
 Both in the room as well as on your video call, daylight will create an enjoyable lighting effect.
 A meeting room with big windows would be a good option to ensure enough natural light.

-The most popular meeting rooms in Melbourne are:
+The most popular meeting spaces in Melbourne are:

 Meeting Rooms - Level 2 at The Oxford Scholar is a few steps away from RMIT Melbourne University Campus.
 Perfect for both private and business meetings.

 Princess at workspace365 is a small meeting space perfect for business gatherings forand interviews up to 4 people.
 It offers just what you need for a basic business meeting, as well as Zoom calls.
-Located at Albert Road in South Melbourne.
+Located at York Street in South Melbourne.

 The Lounge + Abell Boardroom at The Cluster is a Tagvenue Supervenue.
 This high-quality boardroom is located on Queen Street, a few steps away from the Immigration Museum.
 It offers a splendid overview of the Yarra River.
 Tagvenue’s customers praise it for its location, venue facilities and great communication with the staff.

 The Boardroom at The Cluster is located on Queen Street, right next to the Yarra River.
 It is a well-reviewed boardroom, praised for its high standard of service quality, location and excellent communication.

-Boardroom at Sculptform Design Studio is designed with a focus on premium design and state-of-art technology, allowing your businesses to grow hassle-free.
-The boardroom is located a stone’s throw away from the CBD, surrounded by cafés, restaurants and transport possibilities which makes it easier to do your business.
+Boardroom at Sculptform Design Studio is designed with a focus on premium design and state-of-the-art facilities, allowing your businesses to grow hassle-free.
+The boardroom is located a stone’s throw away from the CBD, surrounded by cafés, restaurants and transport possibilities which make it easier to do your business.

-Conference rooms permit video conferencing or conference calls so that outside participants can participate in the meeting.
-A high quality conference room should have sufficient space for all of the attendees, reliable Wi-Fi, catering and access to parking or public transport.
+Conference rooms permit video conferencing or conference calls so that outside participants can attend the meeting.
+A high-quality conference room should have sufficient space for all of the attendees, reliable Wi-Fi, catering and access to parking or public transport.

 Albert Room 2 at View Melbourne is a flexible conference room on St Kilda Road.
 It offers great conference opportunities within your budget.
 Praised by Tagvenue’s customers for excellent communication, this meeting and conference hotel is a top pick.

-The Queensbridge at The Cluster overviewing CBD and the Yarra River.
+The Queensbridge at The Cluster is a conference room overviewing CBD and the Yarra River.
 Its unique design and facilities will surely meet your expectations.
 Definitely worth checking out.
 Perhaps this will be the conference room that you need?

 If you need some extra help with planning a meeting why not check Tagvenue’s Meeting Planning Checklist?
-The checklist was made by Tagvenue’s experts to help you organise a perfect meeting.
-It involves detailed planning tips about the decision-making process, meeting activities and plenty of helpful tips.
-If you struggle with seating layout, we also have something for you!
+The checklist was made by our experts to help you organise a perfect meeting.
+It involves detailed planning tips about the decision-making process, meeting activities and plenty of helpful tricks.
+If you struggle with seating layout in your meeting space, we also have something for you!
 Event seating arrangements tips will help you choose the best layout for your meeting.
 You are welcome!

 The Central Business District remains the most popular area for corporate meetings and gatherings of all kinds.
 One of the most prestigious addresses in the area is Collins Street, known for its heritage buildings and business hubs.
-The world-famous laneways of the CBD are also full of unique meeting spaces available for hire, all of which lie within Melbourne’s Free Tram Zone which makes it really convenient to get around.
+The world-famous laneways of the CBD are also full of unique meeting spaces, conference rooms and boardrooms available for hire, all of which lie within Melbourne’s Free Tram Zone which makes it really convenient to get around.
 Trust us to help you find the very best ones!
-If your attendees are arriving by plane, you might want to consider hiring a meeting room near Melbourne Tullamarine Airport – this will help you save heaps of time and makes things more convenient for all involved.
-The area is full of hotels with meeting facilities, so you can sort out both the accommodations and the meeting room in one place.
+If your attendees are arriving by plane, you might want to consider hiring a meeting room near Melbourne Tullamarine Airport – this will help you save heaps of time and make things more convenient for all involved.
+The area is full of hotels with fully-equipped meeting spaces, so you can sort out both the accommodations and the meeting room in one place.
 Boasting beautiful Victorian architecture and green areas (Fitzroy Gardens, Yarra Park) to discover during meeting breaks, East Melbourne is an attractive choice for meetings.
 The district is located just a few steps from the CBD and Flinders Street Station, so if you’re looking for centrally-located meeting spaces or conference rooms that won’t break the bank, this is the perfect pick!